pszemraj/confectionary/README.md

 # PDF Confectionary

 PDF Confectionary is a tool for creating templated PDFs from text files, using [FPDF2](https://pyfpdf.github.io/fpdf2/index.html).
+Go create some *sweet* PDFs.

 ## About

 The primary focus of this repo is to provide a simple, easy to use, and extensible PDF creation tool.
-The initial use case that this project was designed around was convert transcribed speech to a PDF for reading & review, such as in the [vid2cleantxt](https://github.com/pszemraj/vid2cleantxt) project.
+The initial use case that this project was designed around was to convert transcribed speech to a PDF for reading & review, such as in the [vid2cleantxt](https://github.com/pszemraj/vid2cleantxt) project.
+Relevant features in PDF Confectionary include:

+- automatic paragraph separation
+- TOC generation & links to TOC entries on each page (click on footer)
+- keyword extraction for each txt file

-The tool is originally designed to be used as a command line tool, but it can also be used as an installable Python module (WIP).
+PDF Confectionary was originally designed to be used as a command line tool, but it can also be used as an installable Python module (WIP).

 ---